- Home

 Available Workers’ Compensation Benefits in Collingswood, New Jersey

 New Jersey’s workers’ compensation system provides vital protections for injured employees.
+Whether you work in a small local business, a school, a healthcare setting, or a physically demanding job nearby, these benefits can be a critical source of stability after an injury.
 To qualify, your injury must occur while performing job-related duties (NJ Rev Stat § 34:15-1).
 Benefits may include:

 Lost Wages